Hogan Sheffer: Praise

-Sheffer's take on As the World Turns, an aging show in one of the oldest genres in television, was seen by some as reinvigorating the program.
+Sheffer's take on As the World Turns, an aging show in one of the oldest genres in television, was perceived by some as reinvigorating the program.
 During Sheffer's writing regime, the show won many Daytime Emmy Awards; Sheffer and his team received four Emmys for Outstanding Drama Series Writing Team in 2001, 2002, 2004, and 2005.
 ATWT's loss in 2003 was blamed on technical difficulties with their Emmy reel, as the clips judges watched had either bad or no sound and were tinted green.
 Also, Sheffer became a favorite of reporters for his comical one-liners.

 Criticism

 Sheffer's writing style alienated a number of longtime fans of ATWT, who complained that he rewrote characters to suit the purposes of a given storyline.
 In particular, he and his team were criticized for departing from history and/or established character motivation and behavior.
 While some storylines for veteran characters worked well (turning Barbara Ryan into a villainess), others seemed inappropriate for the character, like Margo's flirtation with misogynistic football player Doc.

 Throughout its run, As the World Turns had perhaps the largest group of veterans still active in the cast; during the Sheffer's tenure, a dozen actors were on contract to the show (or were recurring in their roles) who had been with the show for 20 or more years.
 Some of the veteran actors on the show (most vocally Eileen Fulton who played longtime heroine Lisa Grimaldi) also complained that their characters' airtime diminished dramatically during Sheffer's tenure.